SSCBB FAQ: How to become a Blood Biker

 Our Events Fundraisers just need ‘enthusiasm’ and a willingness to lead and attend the variety of Events on our Events log.
 We have gazebos, merchandise kits and collection buckets to support that activity.

 Riders must have their own protective motorcycle clothing such as boots, trousers, jacket, gloves etc and are expected to use their own helmet.
-We supply liveried Hi Vis Jackets at a highly subsidized cost.
-Volunteers are encouraged to wear our branded clothing particularly at Events – see the range of clothing here.
+We supply liveried Hi Vis Jackets at a highly subsidised cost.
+Volunteers are encouraged to wear our branded clothing particularly at Events.

 We appreciate everyone has different personal commitments with family\work etc. We work a shift system for riders and controllers and aim to offer our service 24/7.
 We ask that riders and controllers sign up for as many shifts as suits their personal situation.